A Watch-dog Organization - Advocating for Bullied Children

 & Reporting on State Anti Bullying Laws

 Montana tried to get a law in 2005, but gay rights and family organizations fought over "victim definitions" and basically, the baby was cut in half in the process.
 (Note: To define victims is to blame victims - victim definitions DO NOT need to be in an anti bullying law and I personally tried to warn their lawmakers that this inclusive language would be a problem.)
+Every other year after that Montana lawmakers had tried to introduce anti bullying laws.
+Finally in April 2015 Montana passed and their governor signed an anti bullying law.
+It's not the best law out there but it gets a B-.

 Recently, BPUSA Media Researcher, Kristl Widner, wrote, via email, the Governor of Montana, talking about her own children who were bullied while sending him some research about what bullying does to kids: